sharetribe/flex-docs/src/docs/operator-guides/feature-gallery/index.md

 **Alternate name(s)**: contains other keywords for the feature.
 The same feature can have many names.

-**:Description**:: contains what the feature is about.
-It describes who uses it, how, and to what end.
+**:Description**: brief description of what the feature is about

-**:Type**:: describes what kind of marketplaces Sharetribe typically sees utilize this feature.
-One of service, rental, product, or events
+**:Type**: describes what kind of marketplaces Sharetribe typically sees utilize this feature.

-**:Starting implementation**:: tells you how the fastest implementation of this feature on Flex would work.
-It describes how you (the Operator) or your users (demand/supply) use the feature and what outcome resutls.
+**:Typical starting functionality**: tells you the functionality you or your users (buyer/seller) experience in the fastest or simplest implementation of this feature from the perspective of development effort required.
+Use this to understand the MVP experience available to Flex marketplaces.

-**:What to prepare for a developer?**:: shares information, including questions, notes, and examples, to consider when building.
-Use it to be better prepared when sharing your requirements with a developer and more informed when making decisions about what you build.
+**:Considerations for development**: shares information developers think about or need in order to build this feature.Use it to be better prepared when sharing your requirements with a developer and more informed when making decisions about what you build.